MicrosoftDocs/win32/desktop-src/storage/scsiportgetbusdata.md

 ---
 title: ScsiPortGetBusData routine
-description: The ScsiPortGetBusData routine returns bus-type-specific configuration information that a miniport driver's HwScsiFindAdapter routine might use to determine whether it supports a particular adapter on a particular I/O bus, and to configure the HBA if it does.Note The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
-Instead, we recommend using the Storport driver and Storport miniport driver models. ms.assetid: '43d30c99-9f9e-4516-8c50-e096f760a774'
+description: The ScsiPortGetBusData routine returns bus-type-specific configuration information that a miniport drivers HwScsiFindAdapter routine might use to determine whether it supports a particular adapter on a particular I/O bus, and to configure the HBA if it does.Note The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
+Instead, we recommend using the Storport driver and Storport miniport driver models. ms.assetid: 43d30c99-9f9e-4516-8c50-e096f760a774
+keywords:
-keywords: ["ScsiPortGetBusData routine Storage Devices"]
+- ScsiPortGetBusData routine Storage Devices
 topic_type:
 - apiref
 api_name: